toddledev/documentation/docs/15-connecting-data/02-working-with-apis/index.md

    - `Cache-Control`: Caching directives (e.g. `no-cache`)
    - `X-Api-Key`: API key for authentication
    - `Accept-Language`: Preferred language for response
+   - Type in any value and confirm with [kbd]Enter[kbd] for other headers
 3. Provide a static value or click [kbd]fx[kbd] for dynamic values

 ## Configure the request body